Firriato’s passion for Perricone

-Baglio Sorìa soil is characterised by mineral elements, clay, red marlstones and other rocks of Oligocene period.
-Red marlstones are responsible for the structure of red wines of Baglio Sorìa estate.
+Baglio Sorìa soil is characterised by mineral elements, clay and red marlstones and other rocks of Oligocene period.
+Red marlstones are the responsible of the structure of red wines of Baglio Sorìa estate.

-The second clone of Perricone: Firriato’s experimental research goes on
+The massal selection of Perricone: Firriato’s experimental research goes on

 The pleasure of discovering all the shades a vine can offer is a milestone of Firriato’s production philosophy since its foundation.
 The new Sorìa Perricone is another tile added to Terroir and vines mosaic ranging from the Favigna island to the Etna volcano.
 This is a young and pleasant wine a great result of a long time research to identify the most interesting Perricone clone.
 The massive selection of Perricone is the key to find out this label expressing fruity notes marking its glass with a young and pleasant profile.
 The sparkle of its ruby red hues completes an overall picture confirming the unquestionable drinkability and fine wild fruit aromas togheter with the envelopping fragrances of must making a real difference between Sorìa Perricone and Ribeca, another famous Perricone based varietal wine of Firriato

 The characteristics of vintages

 In Trapani , 2018 vintage was characterized by frequent rains, and then stabilized during the final phase of grape ripening, with temperatures on average cooler than in 2017 and with good temperature variations between day and night.

 In 2017, the climate trend led to a regular vegetative-production cycle.
 At the beginning of summer, thanks to a good vegetative curve, the plants are presented in excellent phytosanitary conditions.